Ale, man, ale’s the stuff to drink For fellows whom it hurts to think (from AE Housman, Terence, this is stupid stuff).

 - Towns and villages in the area, and other places, will have some mentions of cafes, tea rooms etc. under the relevant place name.

 Real ale, wine

-Friday Beer Company, based Malvern Link, launched 2012.
+Friday Beer Company, based Malvern Link.

 Herefordshire CAMRA has updates on changes to pubs and local breweries in its area – there has been quite a turnover since this MalvernTrail page was started in 2001.
 See their brewing revival page for a short history.